BartKorta/MSID/README.md

 The last Dense layer has size equals 10.
 It is our output layer.
 The output layer must be exactly the same size as amount of differnet lables.

 ### Results
-The accuracy of the model is very satisfying. > 92.34% correctly clasiffied labels to images.
+The accuracy of the model is very satisfying. > 92.57% correctly clasiffied images.
 <<photo>>
 As you can see on attached screenshot (similar methods implemented), my model seems to be more precise.
 An average time of learning was about 45 minutes.
 (4-5 minutes per one epoch).